Historic UK Wedding Venues Under £3000 - Cheese Wedding Cake Shop

 Lynton’s Grade II listed building offers Tudor elegance at £25 per head, while Holmes Mill combines industrial heritage with modern style through their £4,495 spring wedding package.

-Consider The Crown and Thistle's historic setting, featuring a romantic 200-year-old wisteria and flexible pricing between £60-£125 per person.
+Consider The Crown and Thistle’s historic setting, featuring a romantic 200-year-old wisteria and flexible pricing between £60 and £125 per person.

-When selecting a venue, it's essential to assess guest list capacity and ensure the chosen venue comfortably accommodates your guest list and provides necessary amenities and services.
+When selecting a venue, it’s essential to assess the guest list capacity and ensure the chosen venue comfortably accommodates your guest list, providing the necessary amenities and services.

 Budget-Friendly Historic Wedding Locations